Tachylite

 Tachylite (/ˈtækəlaɪt/ TAK-ə-lyte; also spelled tachylyte) is a form of basaltic volcanic glass.
 This glass is formed naturally by the rapid cooling of molten basalt.
 It is a type of mafic igneous rock that is decomposable by acids and readily fusible.
 The color is a black or dark-brown, and it has a greasy-looking, resinous luster.
 It is very brittle and occurs in dikes, veins, and intrusive masses.
 The word originates from the Ancient Greek ταχύς, meaning "swift".

 Tachylites have the appearance of pitch and are often more or less vesicular and sometimes spherulitic.
 They are very brittle and break down readily under a hammer.
 Small crystals of feldspar or olivine are sometimes visible in them with the unaided eye.
 All tachylites weather rather easily and by oxidation of their iron become dark brown or red.
 Three modes of occurrence characterize this rock.
 In all cases they are found under conditions which imply rapid cooling, but they are much less common than acid volcanic glasses (or obsidians), the reason being apparently that the basic rocks have a stronger tendency to crystallize, partly because they are more liquid and the molecules have more freedom to arrange themselves in crystalline order.

-Tachylite can be distinguished from obsidian and pitchstone by determining its fusibility, as splinters of tachyykite will fuse together when heated.
+Tachylite can be distinguished from obsidian and pitchstone by determining its fusibility, as splinters of tachylite will fuse together when heated.